beginning of content

 First aid courses

 You can learn CPR through a short course.
 Try St John Ambulance, Australian Red Cross or Royal Life Saving Australia.
-Look for a course covering first aid for babies and children.
+Look for a course that also teaches first aid for babies and children.

 Information and apps to download

-Read the St John Ambulance fact sheet on CPR for infants and fact sheet on CPR for adults or children over 1 year.
+Read the St John Ambulance fact sheet on CPR for infants and fact sheet on CPR for adults or children over one year.

 Download the Australian Red Cross free First Aid app.
 This resource gives you access to the most up-to-date CPR advice, wherever you are.